breehuynh/Bree-MMORPG-Tools/Smart Npc AI/README.md

 1. Drag and drop the files to your project
 2. Add the new SmartNpc prefab to your scene and Network Manager
-3. Add the Patrol Path prefab to your scene and modify it to your liking
+3. Add the Patrol Path prefab to your scene and modify it to your liking.
+You can add or remove waypoints, or create different patrol paths.
+Assign this Patrol Path to your SmartNpc in the inspector under the SmartNpc component.
 4. Adjust the Smart NPC Brain in the Resource folder to your liking
-5. Select your SmartNpc prefab and make sure it has its Patrol Path (optional)
-6. Select one of the nine alignment states you would like
+5. Assign one of the nine Alignment States to your SmartNpc in the inspector under the SmartNpc component.